multividas/developers-multividas/docs/rest/entities/thread.md

 # Thread Model at Multividas.com

-This document describes the attributes of the Thread model used in the multividas.com application.
+This document describes the attributes of the Thread model used in Multividas.com application.

 ## Thread Attributes